OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/nodejs/Readme.md

 This feature shown in this sample is in Public Developer Preview and is supported in desktop and mobile.

+> NOTE: Adaptive Card tabs will be deprecated in the new Microsoft Teams.
+Apps are expected to be available in the new Microsoft Teams by June 2023.
+If your app is using Adaptive Card tabs, it's recommended to rebuild the tab as a web-based tab.
+For more information, see [Build tabs for Teams](https://learn.microsoft.com/en-gb/microsoftteams/platform/tabs/what-are-tabs?tabs=desktop).

 ## Included Features
 * Tabs
 * Adaptive Cards (in tabs)